object BracketRequestResponse

 The bracketing semantics defined here differ in one very important way from cats-effect or fs2 bracketing semantics.
 If the Response body is not evaluated after the application of the middleware, then the

-function is actually just the normal context route function from http4sKleisli[OptionT[F, *], ContextRequest[F, A], Response[F]]
+useparameter fromcats.effect.Brackethas gone.
+The use of the acquired resource is running the request, thus theusefunction is actually just the normal context route function from http4sKleisli[OptionT[F, *], ContextRequest[F, A], Response[F]].

 -